Bachelor of Science (B.S.)Program Website

 The program covers the fundamentals of computer engineering, including the design of digital systems with modern devices (such as microprocessors, VLSI circuits and field-programmable gate arrays) to fulfill the needs of larger systems used in communications, controls and power systems.

 At Tech, Corbin has worked on projects such as a laser printer and improving on a former student project (a computer numerical controlled router) to make printed circuit boards.
-He has been active in IEEE and is a key player in the organization's competitions against several large, well-known universities.
-This year, he helped the brown bag competition team, the Tech Sumobot team land second-place in regional competition.
+He was active in IEEE and was a key player in the organization's competitions against several large, well-known universities.
+In 2018, he helped the Tech Sumobot team land second-place in regional competition.

 Graduates are able to pursue careers with nationally competitive starting salaries in industry and with government agencies.
 Computer engineers can work on a wide variety of digital and computer systems.
 They can be hardware designers developing digital systems for government defense, automotive, manufacturing or utilities applications - or they can work to develop new programs and apps, install and troubleshoot software, maintain and advance computer hardware and software systems or manage databases for companies and government agencies.